Opp Meaning Slang: What Does “Opp” Mean in Street Talk?

 Some people confuse “opp” with unrelated meanings.
 Let’s clear things up.

-Misconception 1: Opp means someone you don’t like.
+Does Opp mean someone you don’t like?

 Not exactly.
 “Opp” specifically means someone working against you.